 Professor: William Greene, Stern Departments of Economics and IOMS

-BS The Ohio State University, 1972 (Operations Research); MA Wisconsin, 1974 (Economics); PhD Wisconsin, 1976 (Econometrics); History: Cornell 1976-1982; Real world, 1982-1983; Return to ivory tower at Stern (then GBA) NYU, 1983-2008; Toyota Motor Corp Professor, 2007-2011.
-Publications: Articles - see vita on home page; Books: Modeling Ordered Choices, 2010, Econometric Analysis, 7th Ed (2011); Applied Choice Analysis (2015); Software, NLOGIT (www.nlogit.com), Editor in Chief, Foundations and Trends in Econometrics.
-Editor in Chief, Journal of Productivity Analysis, Associate editor, Journal of Economic Education, Journal of Choice Modeling.
+BS The Ohio State University, 1972 (Operations Research); MA Wisconsin, 1974 (Economics); PhD Wisconsin, 1976 (Econometrics); History: Cornell 1976-1982; Real world, 1982-1983; Return to ivory tower at Stern (then GBA) NYU, 1983-2008; Toyota Motor Corp Professor, 2007-2011, Robert Stansky Professor, 2012-2017.
+Publications: Articles - see vita on home page; Books: Modeling Ordered Choices, 2010, Econometric Analysis, 8th Ed (2018); Applied Choice Analysis (2015); Software, NLOGIT (www.nlogit.com), Editor in Chief, Foundations and Trends in Econometrics.
+Editor in Chief, Journal of Productivity Analysis, Associate editor, Journal of Economic Education, Journal of Choice Modeling, Economics Letters, Journal of Business and Economic Statistics.
 Research interests: econometric methodology, discrete choice modeling, efficiency and productivity analysis, health economics, transportation, nonlinear estimation, entertainment and media.

 Office: MEC 7-90, Ph.
 998-0876

 This course has two parts.
 In the first we will develop topics in mathematical statistics including distribution theory, estimation theory for the method of moments and maximum likelihood estimation, and principles of statistical inference including confidence intervals and hypothesis testing.
 The second half of the course will examine linear, loglinear and nonlinear regression models.
 The course is intended to provide background for research and practice in statistical and actuarial science.